kstad21/cogs199/COVID/README.md

 - The value of the COVID-19 genome is around 30,000 bases.
 - Frequencies (see below) were calculated using the [NCBI reference sequence for Wuhan-Hu-1, complete genome](https://www.ncbi.nlm.nih.gov/nuccore/1798174254).
 #### p_A: `0.299`
-- The frequency of base A is
 #### p_C: `0.184`
-- The frequency of base C is
 #### p_G: `0.196`
-- The frequency of base G is
 #### p_T: `0.321`
-- The frequency of base T is
+- Frequency of A, C, G, T bases (respectively).

 ___
 ## Sequence Evolution:
 #### Describe how sequences evolve down the phylogeny.